 In a previous article we took a general look at the importance of conditional access and what it applies to.
-In this article we are going to look a little more as to how you can restrict access to applications from devices that are registered with Azure AD and which meet specific conditions.
+In this article we are going to take a deeper look into device-based conditional access: how you can restrict access to applications from devices that are registered with Azure AD and which meet specific conditions.

 Device-based conditional access will protect your resources from users who attempt to access these resources from: